blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 				- **Rajas** - Expansion or Activity (e.g. Dynamism, Activity, Excitation, Pain)
 				- **Tamas** - Inertia or Resistance to Action (e.g. Coarseness, Heaviness, Obstruction, Sloth)
 			- The 24 Tattvas that the world evolves into are:
-				- **Prakriti**: The absolute potentiality
+				- **Prakriti**: The absolute potentiality.
 				- **Mahat**: The first product of cosmic evolution.
-This gives rise to Buddhi (intellect) in living beings
+This gives rise to Buddhi (intellect) in living beings.
 				- **Ahamkara** (Ego Sense): The second product of evolution.
-This is responsible for self-sense in living beings
+This is responsible for self-sense in living beings.
-				- **Manas** (Instinctive Mind): It evolves from the Sattva aspect of Ahamkara
+				- **Manas** (Instinctive Mind): It evolves from the Sattva aspect of Ahamkara.
-				- (to refine the below)
-				- **Panch Jnana Indriya** (Five Sense Organs): Eyes, Nose, Ears, Tongue and Skin.
-They evolve from the Sattva aspect of Ahamkara.
+				- **Pancha Jnana Indriya** (Five Sense Organs): They evolve from the Sattva aspect of Ahamkara.
+Ears, Skin, Eyes, Tongue and Nose.
-				- **Panch Karma Indriya** (Five Organs of Action): They are the Hands, Legs, Vocal Apparatus, Urino-Genital Organ and Anus.
-They too evolve from the Sattva aspect of Ahamkara.
+				- **Pancha Karma Indriya** (Five Organs of Action): They too evolve from the Sattva aspect of Ahamkara.
+They are the Hands, Legs, Vocal Apparatus, Urino-Genital Organ and Anus.
-				- **Panch Tanmatras** (Five Subtle Elements): Evolves from the Tamas aspect of Ahamkara.
-The subtle elements are the root energies of sound, touch, sight, taste and smell.
+				- **Pancha Tan Matras** (Five Subtle Elements): They evolve from the Tamas aspect of Ahamkara.
+They are the root energies of Sound, Touch, Sight, Taste and Smell.
-				- **Panch Mahabhuta** (Five Great Substances): Ether, air, fire, water and earth.
-This is the revealed aspect of the physical universe.
+				- **Pancha Maha Bhuta** (Five Great Substances): Earth, Air, Fire, Water and Ether.
+This is the visible aspect of the Physical Universe.
 	- **Glossary of Terms**
 		- Samsara (Cyclic Existence)
 		- Kalachakra (The Cycle of Samsara)